cairo-book/cairo-book/src/ch14-01-contract-storage.md

 {{#rustdoc_include ../listings/ch14-building-starknet-smart-contracts/listing_01_reference_contract/src/lib.cairo:read}}
 ```

-To write a value to a storage variable, we call the `write` function passing in the eventual keys and the value as arguments.
-As with the `read` function, the number of arguments depends on the storage variable type, and the number of keys if the variable is a mapping.
+To write a new value to the storage slot of a storage variable, we call the `write` function passing in the eventual keys and the value as arguments.
+As with the `read` function, the number of arguments depends on the storage variable type.
 Here, we only pass in the value to write to the `owner` variable as it is a simple variable.

 ```rust, noplayground
 {{#rustdoc_include ../listings/ch14-building-starknet-smart-contracts/listing_01_reference_contract/src/lib.cairo:write_owner}}